srosanba/sas-custom-warnings/README.md

 ```

 ## Closing Remarks
-There are many potential applications of custom warning messages (some of which will perhaps be covered in the upcoming paper).
+There are many potential applications of custom warning messages (else, edit checks, unique keys, macro variable non-missing and many other parameter checks, stopped in the middle of something, date-based expiring code, well ordered data, dataset no longer empty).
 Typing out the initial bits of code to generate custom warning messages can be a bit tedious, so I encourage you to turn them into SAS abbreviations (Ctrl+Shift+A).
 Maybe you create two of them:
 ```
 putwarn    -> put 'W' 'ARNING: unexpected value for ' ;
 macputwarn -> %put %str(W)ARNING: ;